jimchen2/jimchen2.github.io/index.md

 layout: home
 ---

-Like a dumpster, like the secret garden, like a cactus plant, like a solitary island, like the mountains afar
+Like a dumpster, like the secret garden, like a cactus plant, like a solitary island, like a prayer closet

 Assumptions